-Fact: The nation's largest banks hold roughly \$105 billion in small business loans, invest in CDFIs and MDIs, and meet two-thirds of the funding needs of other financial institutions.
+Fact: The nation's largest banks hold roughly \$105 billion in small business loans, invest in CDFIs and MDIs, and meet more than half of the bank funding needs of other financial institutions.

 Forum members - the eight U.S.-based Global Systemically Important Banks - reach small and midsize businesses across the country and in all industry segments.
 They hold roughly \$85 billion in small business loans, representing roughly one-third of all small business loans made by banks.